 Dominated by her husband, her family and society, Belmaya is desperate for independence.
 Born a Dalit in a hill village in Nepal, orphaned at the age of nine, poorly educated, and trapped in an abusive marriage with a baby daughter, Belmaya, 21, has given up hope of finding happiness.

-Rewind to 2006, when Belmaya, at 14, participated in the My World, My View photo project in Pokhara.
-Impassioned and inspired, she had dreams of becoming a photographer.
-But that window closed when the home she lived in locked away her camera.
+Rewind to 2006, when Belmaya, at 14, participated in a photo project at a girls’ home in Pokhara.
+A natural feminist, full of passion and mischief, she was keen to change her discriminatory world through photography.
+But that window closed when the home locked away her camera.

-The result is a rich portrait, interweaving observational footage with footage shot by Belmaya, as she becomes author of her story and takes charge of her life.
+The result is a rich portrait, interweaving observational material with footage shot by Belmaya, and challenging the traditional roles of director/subject, as she becomes co-director of her own story.